 - And if you prefer filtered water and can pack your pitcher, make sure to bring it along!
 You don’t want to skimp on H2O or have to stock up on bottled water just because tap water turns you off.
 Plus, chlorine in tap water has been known to mess with your healthy gut bacteria, which is key to your keeping your digestion, mood and immune system in good shape.
 Not to mention the fact that US consumers spend billions of dollars on bottled water each year and 75% of plastic water bottles end up in our landfills, oceans, lakes and streams.

 3. Research healthy restaurants ahead of time & find out what delivery options are available locally.
-While on a recent team retreat in New York City, we researched healthy plant-eater-friendly restaurants near our hotel as well as delivery services.
-Eat24, Door Dash and Seamless are a couple popular delivery services that may be in areas you’re visiting.
+HappyCow’s website and app are great resources to help you track down veg-friendly food near your hotel.
+GrubHub, Door Dash and Seamless are popular delivery services that may be in areas you’re visiting.
 Planning ahead meant that we didn’t have to sacrifice nourishing food while powering through our company meetings.
 Often the most unhealthy options are the easiest to access, but with a little Googling you can enjoy convenient, energizing meals that won’t take over your whole day.

 4. Queue up some sleep, relaxation & exercise tools.
 Before you leave town, load up your computer, phone, tablet, or Kindle with some mind/body wellness resources.
 And block out some R&R time so that you’re more likely to use these resources and keep your health on track.
 This is especially important if you’re traveling on weekends for work.
 Let’s face it, skipping self-care on Sunday makes Monday a drag—you need to recharge!
 Here are some of my favorites: FMTV’s yoga classes, Headspace’s meditation app (free, simple and quick meditations), and white noise apps for sleepy time (Pzizz, Sleep Machine, White Noise—just to name a few).